keithstric/cloud-sockets/README.md

 * Channel - This is an organization type where a channel is a category with sub-categories.
 A channel will have an event listener created to handle messages spawning from an event.
 It also provides a means for messages to find their target(s).
 * Subscription - This would be a sub-category of a channel.
 It would probably be an id of some kind.
 This is an array of `WebSocket` connections.
-* Message - This is an object that will be passed between WebSocket Server and Client.
+* Message - This is an object that will be passed between WebSocket Server, PubSub and Client.
 It must follow the interface defined for a message for all of this to function properly.
 * Acknowledgement - Some message types require acknowledgement from the client that it was received.
 Messages that require acknowledgement will be resent for a certain amount of time until an acknowledgement is received

 ### WebSocket Middleware